 The Catalan tourism sector has been providing inputs and solutions on how to best confront the situation from the beginning, working hard to adapt to the new circumstances and applying the highest safety standards to generate confidence for our visitors and guests.

-Catalonia will always be your home.
-Make the most of this summer and safely enjoy one of the thousands of experiences here.
+Catalonia will always be your tailor-made destination.
+Enjoy one of the thousands of experiences here.

 For more detailed information about transportation, tourist offer, access control measures and other additional restrictions, please check the following link www.catalunya.com/info/covid